-The WASD will charge a \$50.00 athletic participation fee for the 2019-20 school year.
-The fee is payable prior to the start of practices for the respective sports season.
-The fee, in part, will cover the cost of insurance for the student-athletes, transportation, officials, and other costs necessary to run the programs.
+The WASD will charge a \$50.00 athletic participation fee for the 2022-23 school year.
+The fee is payable prior to the start of practices for respective sports The fee, in part, will cover the cost of insurance for the student-athletes, transportation, other officials. and necessary to run the programs.

-A single \$50.00 fee will allow the student-athletes to participate during the fall, winter, and spring sports' season.
-There will be no refunds once the student-athlete begins practice.
-No exceptions will be made to this procedure.
+A single \$50.00 fee will allow the student-athletes to participate during the spring sports' winter, and There will be no season. refunds once the studentathlete begins practice. exceptions will be made to this procedure